evolutics/zero-downtime-deployments-with-podman/README.md

 ## Docker Compose

-Above can be automated in Docker Compose with
-[Kerek (see example there)](https://github.com/evolutics/kerek).
+Above can be automated in Docker Compose with the support of [Kerek (see example there)](https://github.com/evolutics/kerek).

 ## Tested reverse proxies